-We have special solutions and plans in place for those in financial hardship.
-Please come and have a good checkup when it is time.
+During lockdown level 1 and 2 we are allowed to do all normal dentistry with some extra precautions in place.
+Please come and have a good checkup when you are due and your government covid level allows it (level 2 and level 1).
 It will prevent higher costs when we can arrest problems in an early stage.
 As always we will not charge for temporary fillings, but they will help you to stay pain free and infection free.
 So please make dentistry essential for your health.
+We have special solutions and plans in place for those in financial hardship

 When you make an appointment we will ask you a few questions about your health.
 Depending on your answers, we will treat you as a low risk or as a high risk patient.
 The Dental Council created different protocols for both risks, so that you and our team are best protected!

 Please check the questions below, if any applies to you, you should notify us before treatment, so we can decide to either postpone treatment or treat you as a higher risk patient (for emergencies only).